zackp30/abgilpqt.github.io/index.html.markdown

   about themselves and haven't had (behaviournal) issues.
     * Op consideration takes priority in voicing questions.
     * [Please also register your nick so we can voice you](https://freenode.net/faq.shtml#userregistration)!
+        * Note that sometimes we have quiet set on unidentified users.
+To see if that is the case check if `$~a` appears in `/mode ##abgilpqt+ +q`.
+If you are identified to services, this doesn't apply to you.
+            * You can see if you are identified by running `/whois yournick`.
+It should have line telling `yournick is logged in as youraccountname`.

 * * * * *